Return on investment

-Amanda Tucker, Associate Director, Mazars
+Amanda Tucker, Director, EY, Perth, Australia

 Pre-MBA position: Associate Director – Valuation, EY, Singapore

-“During the course of my MBA, I took the decision to move back to the UK from Singapore and also moved firms a few months after completing the final project.
 Studying for the MBA made me think much more about my long-term goals and career strategy.
 It gave me the courage to look at other opportunities and think beyond day-to-day tasks and deadlines.
 I definitely believe that the MBA helped differentiate me from other candidates when applying for jobs.

 “Studying on top of a demanding full-time job and home life can be extremely challenging.
 Try to ensure you have the right support network in place to help you get through it.
 I also found it useful to store books, articles and assignments on my iPad, so I always had what I needed with me, without having to carry lots of heavy textbooks and files everywhere with me.